 I wasn’t going to concerts or crossing items off my bucket list like sky diving or traveling.
-I wasn’t reaching out to others as much as I was secretly craving for people to reach out to me.
+I wasn’t reaching out to others as much, even though I was secretly craving for people to reach out to me.
 I didn’t host play-dates anymore.
 I slept a lot.
 I became very negative and bitter and self-centered and self-righteous.
 The tiny glimmers of effort I mustered I tried to make into a bigger deal than they were because they made me feel like myself again.
 I lost friends.
 Both people I had known for years and people I’d met after my son was born faded into the background.

 I was broken, and getting pregnant again didn’t flip a switch and make me better, but it did turn on the light to bring me slowly back into focus.

 I’m 13 weeks now.
 I have more energy; most of my not-so-fun pregnancy symptoms are fading; and I’m able to put more effort into finding myself again.
 I bought concert tickets for this summer (I’m going to be the most pregnant woman ever at that Weezer concert, and I don’t even care) and have already begun planning a few trips for this year and next.
-I’ve begun reaching out more to others, trying to be helpful to those who helped me when I was fading, committing random acts of kindness, giving more than receiving to make me feel like the good parts of me again: spontaneous and joyful.
+I’ve begun reaching out more to others, trying to be helpful to those who helped me when I was fading, committing random acts of kindness, giving more than receiving to make me feel the good parts of me again: spontaneous and joyful.
 And most importantly, I’ve made it a point to say thank you to those who held tight even when they probably couldn’t see me at all anymore.

 I’m picking up the pieces of my former self that I miss and trying to meld them into the person I want to be, but it’s difficult to find myself again, to not slip back into the fog…especially on the days it feels like no one would notice.